 Before retiring or restructuring debt, take a few minutes to talk to your financial advisor about the most sensible way to approach streamlining your liabilities.
 Just because you can restructure debt doesn't always mean you should, but in many cases there may be opportunities to lower your borrowing costs while strengthening your overall balance sheet.

 The Loan Management Account® (LMA® account)1 is a flexible demand line of credit that can be used for almost any purpose.
-Your LMA account allows you to consolidate outstanding loans into a single convenient location for ease of payments and cash flow management.
-What's more, for each loan balance you transfer to your LMA account, you can customize the terms based on your specific borrowing or cash flow needs.
+Your LMA account may allow you to consolidate outstanding loans into a single loan facility for ease of payments and cash flow management.
+What's more, for each loan balance you transfer to your LMA account, you can choose the type of loan based on your specific borrowing or cash flow needs.

 When to consider restructuring debt

 |Goals and priorities||Options|